melanchall/drywetmidi/Docs/articles/high-level-managing/Getting-objects.md

 #### `NotesMinCount`

 The [NotesMinCount](xref:Melanchall.DryWetMidi.Interaction.ChordDetectionSettings.NotesMinCount) property defines the minimum count of notes a chord can contain.
-So if count of simultaneously sounding notes is less than this value, they won't make up a chord.
+So if the count of simultaneously sounding notes is less than this value, they won't make up a chord.
 The default value is `1` which means a single note can be turned to a chord.

 To understand how this property works let's take a look at the following notes (cross means any non-note event):